fm4d/PyMarkovTextGenerator/README.md

 etc.
 ```

-Level 1 will produce very random mishmash of words, level 2 the standart pseudo-real text and then every next
+Level 1 will produce a very random mishmash of words, level 2 the standart pseudo-real text and then every next
 level will make the text more "connected", but its basically useless for our purpose without a very large text pool.

-Then continue with parsing any ammount of text you like with parse(text) and generate random text with
+Then continue with parsing any ammount of text with parse(text) and generate a random text with
 generate().
-Generate takes two arguments - startf and endf.
-Startf is used to find beggining of string.
+It takes two arguments - startf and endf.
+Startf is used to find a beggining of the string.
 Default value is
 ```python
 lambda: random.choice(filter(lambda v: v[0][0].isupper(), self._database))
 ```
 = choose random key which starts with uppercase.
 You can provide any function that returns key.

-Function endf is called every time new value is appended to the random string and its purpose is to check, if
+Function endf is called every time a new value is appended to the random string and its purpose is to check if
-script shoud continue generating or the string is good enought to be returned.
+script shoud continue generating or it is good enought to be returned.
 Default value is
 ```python
 lambda s: len(s.split()) > 10
 ```